Christopher Ré

 Christopher Ré is an American computer scientist.
-He is currently employed by Stanford University, where he is an associate professor.
+He is currently employed by Stanford University, where he is a full professor.
 He was awarded a MacArthur Fellowship in 2015.
 Ré specializes in big data analysis.
 He co-founded Lattice.io, a data mining and machine learning company that was acquired by Apple in May 2017.
+He was also a founding member of several academic projects that have led to startups like Together AI and Snorkel.